coderefinery/train-the-trainer/content/lesson-development.md

 :::{instructor-note} Work in progress ...
 - Show and discuss the evolution of the Git lesson over time, and our choices and lessons learned.
+- CodeRefinery lessons seem simpler than most: do you think this is good or not.
+That's because we do this process and need to be accessible to many people.
 :::